Trump says he began 2022 with a war chest of $122 million

 He is stockpiling money rather than spending it.
-Despite seeking to influence races nationwide with high-profile endorsements, his office said he doled out just over $1 million from his main political action committee to favored causes and candidates in the second half of last year.
-That’s despite raising what his office said was more than $51 million, which would represent a slight slowdown in fundraising from the first half of last year, when his leadership PAC, called Save America, brought in $62 million.
+Despite seeking to influence races nationwide with high-profile endorsements, he doled out less than $1.5 million from his main political action committee to favored causes and candidates in the second half of last year.

+That included $1 million to the Conservative Partnership Institute, a nonprofit founded by former senator Jim DeMint (R-S.C.) that brought on Mark Meadows, Trump’s former chief of staff, as a senior partner.
+Beyond that, his leadership PAC, called Save America, distributed roughly $350,000 among 69 candidates and committees at the state and federal level.

+The modest contributions were revealed in a federal filing made public on Monday.

+They represent a fraction of the $51 million that his team said the former president raised from July through December of last year.
+That sum points to a slight slowdown in fundraising from the first half of 2021, when Save America brought in $62 million.

-The figures are remarkable for an ex-president not currently running for office and stripped of the social-media megaphone that once connected him to his base.
-They show how receptive his supporters remain to the barrage of email and text solicitations distributed in his name.
+The sum is nonetheless remarkable for an ex-president not currently running for office and stripped of the social-media megaphone that once connected him to his base.
+It shows how receptive his supporters remain to the barrage of email and text solicitations distributed in his name.
 His team said more than 98 percent of donations in the second half of last year were under $200, a sign of support from the party’s grassroots that shows why he is a formidable contender for a future nomination.

 On Christmas Eve, for example, his political operation sent no fewer than 10 fundraising emails — in his name and that of his eldest son, Donald Trump Jr., as well as from “Trump Christmas” and “Trump Christmas Stocking.”
 All benefited a joint fundraising committee that sends money to his Save America PAC and another committee he controls, Make America Great Again PAC.